🛬Amarnath Yatra 2026 Pahalgam Route – Trekking Guide and Tips

 1. What is the total distance of the Amarnath Yatra via Pahalgam route?

-The total trekking distance from Chandanwari to Amarnath Cave via Pahalgam is around 46 km, usually covered in 3–4 days (one way).
+The total trekking distance from Chandanwari to Amarnath Cave via Pahalgam is around 46 km, usually covered in 4–5 days (return journey).
+Some distance is given below.

 2. How do I reach Pahalgam for the Yatra?

-You can travel from Srinagar to Pahalgam by taxi (approx. 115 km).
-From Pahalgam, the trek officially starts at Chandanwari.
+You can travel from Srinagar to Pahalgam by taxi (approx. 115 km) and it will take 03hrs road journey.
+From Pahalgam to Chandanwari is 16km approx and the trek officially starts from Chandanwari.
+Distance from Jammu to Pahalgam is 265 km approx and takes 7-8hrs drive.

 3. Is the Pahalgam route easier than the Baltal route?